augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Introduction
 ============

 As described in the [`README.md`](https://github.com/augustofasano/Probit-PFMVB/blob/master/README.md) file, this tutorial contains general guidelines and code to **perform the analyses for the Alzheimer's application in Section 3** of the paper.
-In particular, the tutorial contains information on how to **load the data**, detailed `R` code to **implement the different methods for posterior inference** discussed in Section 2 and guidelines to **produce Figures 1, 2 and 3 in the paper**.
+In particular, the tutorial contains information on how to **load the data**, detailed `R` code to **implement the different methods for posterior inference** discussed in Section 2 and guidelines to **produce Figures 1 to 4 in the paper**.
 For implementation purposes, execute the code below considering the same order in which is presented.

 The Alzheimer's dataset
 =====================